 KDOT Rupis Milestone: Consultant Design Contract to be executed a minimum of 22 months prior to the contract Select a consultant engineer and execute an agreement as soon as possible after the notice of award.
 If design services are to be federal reimbursable Qualification Based Selection is required, contact your BLP Project Manager for guidance.
 A sample lump sum agreement and a list of discussion items to be used in finalizing the scope of services is available in the Resources section of the KCHA website.
 The agreement should detail responsibility for research of land corners, road records, ownerships, utility locates, and legal descriptions for right-of-way needed.
 Send KDOT a copy of the agreement after the Project Agreement is signed.

 KDOT’s LPA Project Development Manual can be downloaded from the KDOT website.
 Go to the Local Projects webpage and click on the link: KDOT’s Authentication and Resource Tracking (KART) Then scroll down and download the manual.
 Section 7 has detailed information on acquiring right-of-way and Appendix A and B are checklist and forms.
 Read Section 7 and refer to the appropriate location as the project develops.
-Figure 1 From Appendix A of KDOT's LPA Project Development Manual Figure 2 From Appendix B of KDOT's LPA Project Development Manual
+Note: The Project Development Manual available on KART as of May 2020 was an older version and right-of-way is covered in Section 6.
+Figure 1 From Appendix A of KDOT's LPA Project Development Manual (2020 Version) Figure 2 From Appendix B of KDOT's LPA Project Development Manual (2020 Version)

 Land corners and road records.
 Locate land corners for use as control on the project.
 Any section or quarter section corners within the project area and the corner each way from the project should be located and referenced for use by the consultant.
 Road records should be located for use by the consultant to show existing right-of-way and write legal descriptions.
 A local surveyor can do this work or the work can be included in the consultant’s contract.